Call for papers 2017

 Authors are invited to submit in one of the following groups:

-- Workshops: the aim is to organise hands-on workshops on November 29th 2016 to smaller groups of conference attendees on technical topics such as malware analysis, network trace analysis or command and control server discovery, etc.
+- Workshops: the aim is to organise hands-on workshops on December 05th 2017 to smaller groups of attendees on technical topics such as malware analysis, network trace analysis or command and control server discovery, etc.

 OR, for the conference: